routoure/GGTD/README.md

 I obtained finally a sheet with 60 tasks max classified in length, state and urgency.
 I decided to create the app when I was bore of erasing and rewriting one tasks from one column or row to another and changing the place of the horizontal line.

-This method is this a mix of notation used in bullet journal and kanban.
+This method is thus a mix of bullet notation journal and kanban table.

+## Installation

+If gnustep is correctly installed on your computer make should build the app and

+sudo -E make install

+should install it